The Minneapolis 4d program:

 - Can reduce the number of units in the 4d program if they originally opted for a higher than required level of participation (20% of units in a building).

-- Must contact the City to begin the modification process.
+- Must contact us to begin the modification process.
 If a declaration has been in place for less than five years, the owner must pay a $2,000/unit fee for any opt-downs.

 Application process and timeline

-- City will activate the online application portal in early November.
-The City will accept applications until January 11, 2023 at 5 p.m.
+- We will activate the online application portal on November 13 , and will accept applications until January 11, 2024 at 5 p.m.
 All applicants must complete an application checklist , and Rent Roll Template .

 - Applicants with multiple buildings or condo/townhome units in the same building must submit multiple applications for each building or condo/townhome unit.